Discover The Critical Flaws Hiding Behind Conventional Wisdom And Learn Why The Answer May Be Far Simpler Than You Ever Imagined…

 The financial freedom game is about building passive income and controlling expenses.
-When income exceeds expenses you are financially free.
+When income exceeds expenses, you’re financially free.
 Simple enough.

-There are three broad asset classes to build passive income – business, real estate, and paper assets.
-None is better than the other although each offers distinctly different characteristics.
+None is better than the other, although each offers distinctly different characteristics.

 Can you guess why?
 Look at the advertisers and services that support these free online calculators… brokerages, financial planners, and others in the business of selling paper assets.
 Not a coincidence.

 Forgive me if this all seems painfully obvious, but the masses don’t get it!
 They’ve bought into the single asset class myth.
 Let me give you an example…

 The site owner demonstrated his solid knowledge by noting how he used the calculator to develop retirement scenarios, but his readers couldn’t see the forest for the trees…

 - “It doesn’t include separate inputs for each spouse.”
 (Answer: Who needs the complication?
 Just aggregate both spouses together.
 It’s called community property for a reason.)